 The DFDL Schema Component Model is shown in conceptual UML in Figure 2.

-The shaded boxes have direct corresponding element syntax and therefore appear in DFDL schema.
+The shaded boxes have direct corresponding XML Schema syntax and therefore appear in DFDL schema.
 The unshaded boxes are conceptual classes often used in discussion of DFDL schemas.
 For example, the ModelGroup class is a generalization of Sequence and Choice classes which are the concrete classes corresponding to xs:sequence and xs:choice constructs of the schema.
 The class Term is a further generalization encompassing not only ModelGroup, but GroupReference, ElementReference, and ElementDeclaration.

 Figure 2 DFDL Schema UML diagram